Improving Topological Detection of Weather Regimes in climate dynamical systems: Discussion, Strengths and Limitations, Future Work

 \section{Discussion, Strengths and Limitations, Future Work}

 Building on the density-based topological bifiltration framework proposed by \citet{Strommen2023}, this study introduces a centrality-based extension for the topological detection of weather regimes.
-The original framework relies on a density estimation method (primarily Gaussian KDE), which can miss thin structures and loosely connected clusters.
-Our approach improves the detection of topological features, enabling clearer identification of meaningful weather regimes across different datasets.
-In particular, it enhances the detection of thin loop structures in the CdV dataset and successfully identifies the third, weakly separated southern regime in the JetLat dataset, which the original method failed to detect.
-Beyond these improvements, the centrality-based method is computationally efficient, less sensitive to noise, and straightforward to interpret.
+The original framework relies on density estimation (primarily Gaussian KDE), which can miss thin structures and loosely connected clusters.